breeding application for R26-Confetti and UPK2-cre

 We do not foresee additional distress to these animals, except for what is occasionally associated with normal breeding.
 We will monitor all our breeding pairs to ensure animal well-being.

 Expected scientific or societal benefit: The mouse strains is suitable to study molecular and cellular mechanisms in urothelial disease.
 Our project aim at characterising the unknown mechanisms governing the bladder urothelial disease.
 We expect our research to: (1) strongly contribute to the general data base of knowledge by depositing all the omics data in public repositories following publication thus allowing further analysis and integration from other groups addressing other biological questions; (2) decisively refine the biological interpretations, by generating the spatial and temporal dynamic map of cell identity maintenance pathways dynamic in tumours and apparently normal tissue (3) uncover new strategies for tumour control by pinpointing a series of cell-plasticity targets involved in tumour initiation and progression, that can be further validated through preclinical and clinical research, hence bearing potential clinical impact in cancer treatment.
 (4) potentially find a common cell-plasticity switch controlling the tumour formation between different cancers.
+(5) understand the impact of immune response in tumor formation.
 This will have an obvious clinical and social impact with repercussions on the current targeted therapies.

 Replacement, reduction and improvement